New Britain Township, Pennsylvania: Transportation

 As of 2022 there were 81.11 mi of public roads in New Britain Township, of which 21.53 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 59.58 mi were maintained by the township.

 Numbered highways passing through New Britain Township include U.S. Route 202 Business, Pennsylvania Route 152 and Pennsylvania Route 313.
 US 202 Business follows the old route of U.S. Route 202 along Butler Avenue in the southern section of the township.
 PA 152 follows Limekiln Pike along a northwest-southeast alignment through southern and western sections of the township.
-Finally, PA 313 follows Swamp Road along a northwest-southeast alignment along the northeastern edge of the township.
+Finally, PA 313 follows Swamp Road along a northwest-southeast alignment creating the northeastern border of the township.

-SEPTA Regional Rail's Lansdale/Doylestown Line passes through New Britain Township, with the Chalfont station and the New Britain station located within proximity to the township.
+SEPTA Regional Rail's Lansdale/Doylestown Line passes through New Britain Township, with the Chalfont station, New Britain station, and Link Belt station located within proximity to the township.
 Bucks County Transport operates the DART West bus that serves New Britain Township, which runs weekdays through Chalfont and New Britain to a connection with the Doylestown DART bus to Doylestown at Delaware Valley University.

+Education

+Most of the township is in the Central Bucks School District, while a small portion in the southwest corner encompassing most of the Line Lexington community is in North Penn School District.